Layr-Labs/eigenda-operator-setup/monitoring/README.md

-## Setup monitoring using docker
+## Setup monitoring using Docker
-If you want to set up monitoring using docker, you can use the following commands:
+If you want to set up monitoring using Docker, you can use the following commands:

 In the folder